DwayneMCyrus/dwaynemcyrus.com/_pages/confirmation-success.md

 Now go put the work in.

-*"Inner battle for outer peace."* – Cyrus
+*"Surviving will never be enough."* – Cyrus